nik-kor/climbing-book/README.md

 Features:

-- PUT /api/trainings/:id
-- DELETE /api/trainings/:id
 - think about events(trainings) collection in the whole arch
  - how to use it to render new events
  - how to navigate between months

+- Add server side error logging
+- add datepicker into modal window
+- add user model
+- user authentication